ralliejs/rallie/docs/en/README.md

 });
 ```

 For the type definition of context in middleware, see [ContextType](#Type).
 The core middleware in the onion ring is built-in.
 It will find app resources in `ctx.conf.assets`.
-If `ctx.conf.loadscriptbyfetch` is true, JS code will be loaded and executed through `ctx.fetchjs` and `ctx.excutecode`.
-Otherwise, script will be inserted through `ctx.loadJs`.
+If `ctx.conf.loadscriptbyfetch` is true, JS code will be loaded and executed through `ctx.fetchScript` and `ctx.excutecode`.
+Otherwise, script will be inserted through `ctx.loadScript`.

 By writing middlewares, you can achieve many powerful functions